-VGIS-5.7.3 For software initiating outbound connections, the Vendor must supply details for the destination port, protocol, and application (e.g. HTTP, SSL, MS-SQL) to be allowed through the Gaming Enterprise's firewall.
+VGIS-5.7.3 For software initiating outbound connections, the vendor must supply details for the destination port, protocol, and application (e.g. HTTP, SSL, MS-SQL) to be allowed through the Gaming Enterprise's firewall.
 Details for the destination must be provided as a guideline (e.g. FQDN or IP range of Vendor's cloud/SaaS environment, location of installed listening service provided by Vendor and deployed in the Gaming Enterprise's GPE).
 Overly broad destination IP ranges where other services may reside are not acceptable (e.g. shared IP ranges in a cloud environment such as AWS, Azure, GCP).
-VGIS-6 Vendor Gaming Technical Security (GTS) Testing VGIS-6.1 /GIS-6.1 Testing Methodology VGIS-6.1.1 The Vendor must conduct Vendor GTS Testing in accordance with the methodologies and requirements outlined in the GLI-GSF-2.
-VGIS-6.1.2 The Vendor GTS Testing must include the evaluation of the business applications and/or ancillary services for vulnerabilities, misconfigurations, and unauthorized access paths.
-VGIS-6.2 Risk-Based Scope Adjustment VGIS-6.2.1 The scope of Vendor GTS Testing may be adjusted based on the size, context, and nature of the business applications and/or ancillary services being integrated into the Gaming Enterprise's GPE.
+VGIS-6 Vendor Gaming Technical Security (GTS) Testing VGIS-6.1 Testing Methodology VGIS-6.1.1 The Vendor must conduct Vendor GTS Testing in accordance with the methodologies and requirements outlined in the GLI-GSF-2.
+VGIS-6.1.2 The Vendor GTS testing must include the evaluation of the business applications and/or ancillary services for vulnerabilities, misconfigurations, and unauthorized access paths.
+VGIS-6.2 Risk-Based Scope Adjustment VGIS-6.2.1 The scope of Vendor GTS testing may be adjusted based on the size, context, and natural applications and/or ancillary services being integrated into the Gaming Enterprise's GPE.
 VGIS-6.2.2 Adjustments to the scope must consider the potential impact, security implications, and level of risk the business applications and/or ancillary services presents to the integrity and operation of the GPE.
-VGIS-6.2.3 Any modifications to scope of Vendor GTS Testing require prior review and approval by the Gaming Enterprise.
-VGIS-6.2.4 The Vendor must document the justification for all scope adjustments and maintain a verifiable record of approvals granted by the Gaming Enterprise.
+VGIS-6.2.3 Any modifications to scope of Vendor GTS testing require prior review and approval by the Gaming Enterprise.